oneconcern/datamon/docs/sidecar.md

 This data presentation layer is part of the "batteries" feature.

 The current design favors the sidecar container approach, with bespoke signaling between containers, over the CSI driver approach.
-Therefore datamon is not available as a kubernetes persistent volume plugin.
+Therefore,  datamon is not available as a kubernetes persistent volume plugin.

+This design choice stems from the current inability by Kubernetes CSI API to handle ephemeral volumes.
+Managing many short lived kubernetes volumes is at the moment not practical.

 Signaling is implemented with files on a shared volume.